-We’ve all seen race cars and seriously quick performance road cars draped in fancy carbon fibre aerodynamic aids, but far from just giving the car an aggressive get-out-of-my-way appearance they are there to do a specific job.
+Everyone reading this will probably have seen race cars and seriously quick road cars draped in fancy carbon fiber aids, but far from just giving them an aggressive get-out-of-my-way appearance they are there to do a specific job.
 And that job is to direct air into places you want it and divert it away from areas you don’t.

 In doing so you can actually use the pressure of the air as you drive through it to gain performance and safety advantages.
 Get it wrong, and all you will do is increase your car’s drag and therefore hinder its performance.
-So, let’s take a closer look at what aerodynamics is, what it does, and how you can utilise it on your car.
+So, in this car aerodynamics guide, we’ll investigate some of the key design basics and how to utilize them on your own builds.

 How your car moves through the air is a critical combination of events that have a direct impact on its performance, stability and safety.
 At the simplest level, if you imagine the front of your car when you are driving, the air you are hitting can either go under or over it.
 The point on your front bumper at which the airflow divides to go either over or under the car is called the stagnation point.
 From here, the air underneath the car has to deal with objects that create a lot of drag: the wheels, exhaust, driveshafts and suspension components are all lumpy, drag-inducing objects.